acme-networks/acme-public-docs/membership-terms-and-conditions/membership-terms_en.md

 - Once membership service validity period begins, it cannot be suspended or extended except in circumstances explicitly provided by law or these terms.
 - Membership services are not affected by user usage frequency or login status.
 If you delete your account, uninstall AcmeVPN, or do not use membership services during the membership validity period, the membership service remains in normal use status.
 - Membership qualifications cannot be transferred or shared with other users.
 If the system detects sharing behavior or other abnormal usage behavior in an account, AcmeVPN has the right to ban users and terminate membership services.
-- Users must not fraudulently obtain Light membership services through malicious farming or other behaviors.
+- Users must not fraudulently obtain Basic membership services through malicious farming or other behaviors.
 If the system detects malicious farming or other malicious behaviors in an account, AcmeVPN has the right to warn users, restrict functions, suspend services, ban accounts, and terminate membership services.

 ## 8. Terms Modification and Interpretation
 ### 8.1 Terms Changes and Notification